OutSystems/docs-odc/src/error/bld/OS-BLD-FE-400001.md

 ## More info

-On apps where violations occur multiple times, OutSystems shows only the list the first six findings.
+On apps where Strict Mode violations have multiple occurrences, OutSystems shows only the list the first six findings.